 Facts change all the time.
 Smoking has gone from doctor recommended to deadly.
 We used to think the Earth was the center of the universe and that Pluto was a planet.
 For decades, we were convinced that the brontosaurus was a real dinosaur.
 In short, what we know about the world is constantly changing.

-The fact that half of what you know will eventually be out of date isn’t a reason to stop trying to keep up.
+If facts have a half-life, half of what you know eventually becomes out of date.
+But that isn’t a reason to stop trying to keep up.
 The process of learning makes it easier to learn new things.
 As Arbesman writes, “the accumulation of knowledge can then lead us to a fuller and more accurate picture of the world around us.”

 While knowledge may decay over time, one thing should never change: dedicate yourself to a lifetime of learning.